 The objective verification of ECMWF forecasts have been continued on all the time ranges from medium range forecast to seasonal forecast as in the previous years.
-The ALADIN/HU model has been operationally driven by ECMWF lateral boundary conditions since October 2008.
 Station based and GRID based ensemble calibration using ECMWF reforecast dataset have been operationally made since October 2009.
 Ensemble histograms for predefined categories for precipitation amount, wind speed, minimum and maximum temperature have been operationally made since January 2011.
 Ensemble vertical profile based on standard pressure levels and 62 ensemble model levels have been operationally made for temperature, dew point, wind speed and wind rose since May 2011.
-Special ensemble meteogram containing convective available energy, wind shear between 10 meter and 500 hPa and average relative humidity between 850 and 500 hPa have been made since June 2011.